pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

           transitGatewayEnabled: true
 ```

-For each account you can specify one or more reagions, and for each of those you
+For each account you can specify one or more regions, and for each of those you
 can enable the services to enable.
 Refer to the
 [official documentation](https://infra-inspector.github.io/reference/configuration/inventory/)
 for more info.